The Atmosphere: References

 (1) Stars increase their luminosity with time, such that the Sun was about 25\% less luminous 4 billion years ago than it is today.
 Nevertheless, we have strong evidence that Earth's climate was fairly similar to how it is now, rather than completely frozen over.
 Carl Sagan, an alumnus of the University of Chicago, was one of the first people to point out that this is an interesting mystery, and to try to solve it \cite{SAGAN:1972p1233}.
 Most people now think that the solution is that some greenhouse gases (CO$_2$, CH$_4$, and even H$_2$) had much higher concentrations on early Earth than they do today.

 \begin{enumerate} \item The modern atmosphere is composed of about 80\% N$_2$ and 20\% O$_2$ by molar fraction or volume when dry.
-Calculate the mean molecular weight of dry air and the dry gas constant. \item Early Earth had almost no O$_2$.
+Calculate the mean molecular weight of dry air and the dry gas constant.
+You can use a calculator for this (you don't need to estimate). \item Early Earth had almost no O$_2$.
 There may have been large amounts of CO$_2$ to keep the planet warm.
 Assume that Early Earth's dry atmosphere was composed of 80\% N$_2$ and 20\% CO$_2$.
 Calculate the mean molecular weight of dry air and the dry gas constant. \item Assume that early Earth had a surface pressure of 1~bar=10$^5$~Pa.
-What was the partial pressure of CO$_2$ at the surface? \item Calculate the total mass in the entire column of air per unit area of this atmosphere. \item Using the mean molecular mass, calculate the number of moles in the entire column of air per unit area of this atmosphere. \item Calculate the number of moles of CO$_2$ in the entire column of air per unit area of this atmosphere. \item Calculate the mass of CO$_2$ in the entire column of air per unit area of this atmosphere.
+What was the partial pressure of CO$_2$ at the surface?
+Remember that the partial pressure is equal to the total pressure times the molar fraction. \item Calculate the total mass in the entire column of air per unit area of this atmosphere. \item Using the mean molecular mass, calculate the number of moles in the entire column of air per unit area of this atmosphere. \item Calculate the number of moles of CO$_2$ in the entire column of air per unit area of this atmosphere. \item Calculate the mass of CO$_2$ in the entire column of air per unit area of this atmosphere.
 You should have found that the mass of CO$_2$ in the entire column of air per unit area is greater than the partial pressure of CO$_2$ at the surface divided by the surface gravity.
 The reason is that the partial pressure of CO$_2$ at the surface results from the weight of both N$_2$ and CO$_2$ throughout the atmosphere, and N$_2$ has a lower molecular mass. \item What is the mass fraction of CO$_2$ in the atmosphere? \item Suppose we want to increase the amount of CO$_2$ so that it represents 50\% of the atmosphere by molar fraction.
 What would the new partial pressure of CO$_2$ and total atmospheric pressure have to be? \item What would the new the mass of CO$_2$ in the entire column of air per unit area be? \item What would the new mass fraction of CO$_2$ in the atmosphere be? \end{enumerate}